 And for every category in the list, options to enter all possible details are already provided.
 The GIF below shows the details for a collection of stamps:

 2. Automatic Data filling support

 In the case of books and music, Tellico can automatically fill up all the details by searching the song and selecting the correct one.
 For instance, in the case of books, a book collection has to be selected, and to enter a book’s details automatically, you can look up the book using the ‘Search’ function in the menu bar.

 For example, ‘Linux Command Line and Shell Scripting Bible’ has been looked up here:

-Now, the desired version is chosen and all the details will already get filled.
-This makes the work lot easier.
-This feature is available for music, books, bibliography, videos, games and board games collections.
+Now, the desired version is chosen, and all the details will already get filled.
+This makes the work a lot more comfortable.
+This feature is available for music, books, bibliography, videos, games, and board game collections.

 3. Custom Collections